 The PTO holds its annual membership drive in the early Fall each year, and all parents are encouraged to join.
+We also encourage parents to purchase their child's school supplies through our PTO.

 In addition to fund raising, the PTO organizes our volunteer programs and holds monthly PTO Board Meetings that are open to the public.
-Watch for information regarding the PTO in the school communications/list-serve.
+Watch for information regarding the PTO on the list serve.